Top Autism Schools in Indiana: A Guide for Parents

 - Tax benefits, including deductions, credits, and exemptions for special needs costs.

-Consult the Indiana Family and Social Services Administration to explore eligibility for Medicaid, Social Security, and other aid based on the child’s disability.
+Contact the Indiana Family and Social Services Administration.
+They can help you explore eligibility for Medicaid.
+You can also check eligibility for Social Security.
+Explore other aid based on the child’s disability.
 Appealing insurance denials and petitioning for appropriate public school placement are other tactics parents use to secure services.

-With some research and creativity, Indiana families should be able to access tuition assistance, scholarships, or financial aid to cover specialized autism education.
+With some research and creativity, Indiana families should be able to access tuition assistance.
+They could also find scholarships or financial aid.
+This support can cover specialized autism education.

 Making the Transition